 I’ve come to admire Asnago & Vender all the more for buying into none of this.
 Instead, they left us a large and coherent legacy of useful buildings designed and built over five decades, mostly in the same city.
 I admire them for refusing to conceive of their buildings as vehicles for their self-promotion.
-They didn’t have a brand, they had a reputation.
+They made themselves a reputation, not a brand.
 This distinction is no longer important.
 It’s not even that having a strong brand is now seen as better than having a good reputation.
 Having a strong brand is seen as an end in itself.
-Nothing else exists, let alone matters.
+Nothing else exists or matters.

 • • •